keshaavg/customer-registration-api/README.md

 }
 ```

-### InValid Customer Case 9 - Customer Age less than 18 - Should Fail with Conflict as customer id already exist
+### Invalid Customer Case 9 - Customer Age less than 18 - Should Fail with Conflict as customer id already exist

 ```
 {